Rohilkan/Rohilkan/README.md

 ## About Me

-I am current undergraduate student at Duke University studying computer science, statistics, and economics.
+I am a current undergraduate student at Duke University studying computer science, statistics, and economics.
 I am passionate about building fully-fledged data pipelines, from database design to analytics and model deployment.
 I aim to leverage my skills to tackle business problems and deliver quantifiable results with lasting impacts on business efficiencies.

 <details>
 <summary>Relevant Skills</summary>